davidsiaw/picoci/example/README.md

 The LED will light up.
 Otherwise the LED will turn off.
 Try it!

-You can also just go `make deploy` and press the '1' or '0' keys and see what it does on your Pi Pico!
+You can also just go `make connect` or use your favorite UART terminal and press the '1' or '0' keys and see what it does on your Pi Pico!

 ## Starting out